dansmyers/ProgrammingWithAI/Projects/3-Deep_Research.md

 ## Submission details

-Upload your code to Canvas along with a short write-up describing:
+Upload your code to Canvas along with a document containing an example question and the **report your system produces** as output.
+Also include a short document explaining:

 - Your approach to building the project
 - What problems you encountered and how you worked through them
 - What you learned about AI-powered software development and how you think those lessons will apply to your future classes and work

 ## Plan